arturhaikou/spec-workflow/README.md

 Start by generating a requirement for the feature you want to implement.
 Use the requirements prompt to capture the feature intent, acceptance criteria, and any architectural constraints.

-- **Using BA Agent (Preview Features):** Set `ba` agent and provide your feature requirements.
+- **Using BA Agent:** Set `ba` agent and provide your feature requirements.
 The agent will guide you through requirement generation and validation.

-- **Using BA Chat Mode:** Reference `chatmodes/ba.chatmode.md` for structured guidance on requirement creation.

 - **Alternative - Direct Prompts:**
    - **VS Code:** `/requirements {user_requirements}`